Time to read: 9 minutes

 Why take the Train to Lhasa?

-To visit Tibet you will need to book onto a tour as independent travel is not possible in the region.
+To visit Tibet you will need to book a tour as independent travel is not possible in the region.
 I used Experience Tibet and was very happy with their service.
-The Tibet tour was reasonably priced and the guides knowledgeable, helpful and friendly.
+The Tibet tour was reasonably priced and the guides were knowledgeable, helpful and friendly.

 All tour packages will include a Tibet Travel Permit and you will need this to board the train (copies are accepted but if you fly you will need the original).

 You will find yourself short of breath and possibly groggy and with a headache.
 Taking Diamox can help alleviate the symptoms of altitude sickness.
 I took aspirin before bed and each morning and found this helped a lot.
 Drinking alcohol is not advised at altitude and although I usually enjoy a beer or two on most train journeys, this time I stuck to water.